mortencombat/BatchMKV/README.md

 > [!IMPORTANT]
 > This project is no longer maintained and is provided as-is.
 No support will be provided.

-BatchMKV is a tool that can be used for batch-usage of [MakeMKV](https://makemkv.com/), such as ripping multiple DVDs and Blu-rays in a single workflow.
+BatchMKV is a Windows-based tool that can be used for batch-usage of [MakeMKV](https://makemkv.com/), such as ripping multiple DVDs and Blu-rays in a single workflow.

 BatchMKV requires both MakeMKV and [MKVToolNix](https://mkvtoolnix.download/).